Rick45/photo-location-updater/README.md

    pip install -r requirements.txt
    ```

-## Usage

-1. Run the application:
+4. Run the application:
     ```sh
     python main.py
     ```

+## App Usage

-2. Use the GUI to select a folder containing photos.
+1. Use the GUI to select a folder containing photos.

-3. Select a photo from the list to view its current geolocation.
+2. Select a photo from the list to view its current geolocation.

-4. Click on the map to update the geolocation of the selected photo.
+3. Click on the map to update the geolocation of the selected photo.

-5. Save the updated geolocation metadata to the photo.
+4. Save the updated geolocation metadata to the photo.

-Alternatively, you can use the following methods to run the application:

-- Download the executable file from the [Releases](https://github.com/Rick45/photo-location-updater/releases) tab and run it directly on your system.

 ## Acknowledgements